ryan-m-may/webpackBoilerplate/README.md

   },
 ],
 ```
-* Needs to be added to plugins.
+* In addition to adding the rule, it also needs to be addded to plugins.
 * Output filename can be set like so:
 ```
 plugins: [